guitarvydas/guitarvydas.github.io/_posts/2022-01-25-Parsing for Transpilers.md

 [^1]: You *can* reformat text with Racket and Lisp, it just ain't as convenient as using `prep`.

-Simplifying pattern-matching down to a simple tool like `prep` allows you to invent languages that aren't based on grids of non-overlapping cells, i.e. lines of text.
+Boiling pattern-matching down to an easy-to-use tool frees one to invent languages that aren't based on grids of non-overlapping bitmaps, i.e. lines of text.

 Everything that is presently done with compilers can be done with pattern matching and inferencing.

 Parsers don't use inferencing because of an embargo on Early's method, based on the biases of the mid-1900's - i.e. save space and don't over-use the CPU.

-Lately, inferencing has leaked back into pattern-matching, in the form of PEG parsers.
+Lately, inferencing has leaked back into the parsing world, in the form of PEG parsers.

-I used PEG for some work, then found Ohm-JS.
+I used PEG at first, then found Ohm-JS.

-Ohm-JS simplifies the act of creating pattern-matchers - a subtle, but, vital ingredient.
+Ohm-JS simplifies the act of creating pattern-matchers - a subtle, but, vital aspect for development.
+For example, LR(k) and LL(k) parsers make one "think compilers", and PEG, while freer, still feels like a compiler technology.

+REGEX broke free of compilerdom and enabled a new class of languages and thought patterns.

+I believe that Ohm-JS can enable new thought patterns, even better than those enabled by REGEX.

 I currently use Ohm-JS for pattern matching and SWIPL for inferencing.